Coping with an Alzheimer’s or Dementia Diagnosis

 This new phase of life will require you to adapt to certain changes, though, including:

 The first major step is to ensure you don’t have to face these changes alone.
 Look for family members, friends, or a professional caregiver to rely on.
 They don’t have to keep a constant eye on you or take control of all your affairs.
-Your sense of independence is still vital, especially when you’re in the early stages of dementia.
+Your sense of independence is still vital, especially when you’re in the early stages of Alzheimer’s or dementia.
 However, it’s never too soon to prepare your loved ones to help you with tasks you may find difficult in the future, such as managing finances or dealing with legal matters.

 As the Alzheimer’s or dementia progresses, a caregiver will play an increasingly important role in your life.
 Bring them along to your doctor visits or when you need to talk to financial planners or legal advisors, so they can stay informed for the road ahead.